 There is a good chance you may be feeling confused after reading the last few paragraphs.
 You may still not understand what it all means.
 You’re not alone: The statute has been written in a way that is very difficult to comprehend.
 This is even true for attorneys who do not do a lot of workers’ compensation cases.
 For this reason, the best thing you can do is speak with a Boston workers’ compensation attorney who regularly handles these matters, has the experience to fully comprehend the law and knows the best way to make sure your interests are protected.

 Some large firms will simply do whatever they can to get you any level of benefits and move on to other cases.
 These firms want to handle as many cases as they can as fast as they can.
 The size of a client’s recovery doesn’t matter to them, even if they only get a little money on most cases, because they are essentially running a volume business.
 They count on having as many of these small recoveries as possible, without trying to get the best results for their client.

 Make sure you have an attorney who understands just how important your case is to you.
 Make you have an attorney that will do everything within reason to increase the chances that you will receive a full and appropriate workers’ compensation benefits award.
 Make sure you contact the Law Offices of Jeffrey S. Glassman.
-Our experienced Boston workers’ compensation attorneys are committed to ensuring not only that you receive just compensation, but that your health does not suffer because your employer’s workers’ comp insurer is trying to cut corners, putting their profits before people.
+Our dedicated firm is committed to ensuring not only that you receive just compensation, but that your health does not suffer because your employer’s workers’ comp insurer is trying to cut corners, putting their profits before people.

 Contact the Law Offices of Jeffrey S. Glassman today for a free and confidential consultation.